 Weather is unpredictable, are you prepared for heavy winter storms?
 Here’s a little more about what mega winter storm Atlas taught us on How to Prepare for a Blizzard.

-–Keep in mind, I wrote this blog post in October 2013.
+–Keep in mind, I originally wrote this blog post in October 2013.
 It’s been updated as of 2023. 😊

 It’s been a very long last couple of days.
 Early last week we learned we would be expecting snow here in western South Dakota.
 As the week progressed, the weatherman warned everyone that it was going to be as strong of a storm as we had back in April (25 inches of snow), a good old South Dakota blizzard.
 It seems as of recently the weatherman has been increasingly wrong so we took the news with a grain of salt, but we still made a few winter preparedness plans.